semereab-melat/semereab-melat/README.md

-# Hi There! 👋
+# Hi, I'm Melat Zerai Semereab 👋🌟

-I'm Melat Zerai Semereab, a Masters graduate in Software Development from Ulster University.
+I'm a Masters graduate in Software Development from Ulster University.
 I specialize in Java and C# (.NET), with a passion for crafting efficient and scalable backend solutions. 🚀

 👨‍💻 Currently, I'm diving deep into personal projects and working on my portfolio website.
 It's a space where my professional journey and personal creativity meet.